schitresh/system-design/website_designs/social_media/5_facebook_messenger.md

   - Whenever any new friend comes online
     - The server can broadcast its status with a delay of few seconds
     - Keep this buffer time in case the friend goes offline immediately
-  - For the friends that are being show on the user's viewport
+  - For the friends that are being showed on the user's viewport
     - Client can pull their status at regular non-frequent intervals
     - Stale status is alright for a while, new user will anyway broadcast their status
   - When the client starts a new chat with another user, pull the status at that time